hong-tm/Auto-Picture-in-Picture/README.md

 ### 5. **Supports Media Session API** (Chrome 120 and above)
 - 📱 The `navigator.mediaSession` API is used to set the "Enter PiP" action, allowing users to control PiP via media sessions.

+### 6. **Bypass User Interaction Requirement**
+- ✅ Unlike other scripts that might be limited by browser security restrictions, this script doesn't require user interaction (like clicking on the page) to activate PiP mode.

 ---

 ## ⚡⚡⚡ To ensure the script works, please follow the instructions below: